Discrete-Continuous Smoothing and Mapping: Introduction

 \section{Introduction}

-Probabilistic graphical models have become the dominant representational paradigm in robot perception applications, appearing in a wide range of important estimation problems.
-This formalism has led to the development of numerous algorithms and software libraries, such as \GTSAM{} \cite{dellaert2012factor}, which provide flexible and modular languages for specifying and solving optimization problems defined by these models (typically in terms of \emph{factor graphs}).
+\IEEEPARstart{P}{robabilistic} graphical models have become the dominant representational paradigm in robot perception applications, appearing in a wide range of important estimation problems.
+This formalism has led to the development of numerous algorithms and software libraries, such as \GTSAM{} \cite{dellaert2012factor}, which provide flexible and modular languages for specifying and solving inference problems in these models (typically in terms of factor graphs).
 Among the models relevant to robotics applications, \emph{discrete-continuous graphical models} capture a great breadth of key problems arising in robot perception, task and motion planning \cite[Sec 3.2]{garrett2021integrated}, and navigation, including data association, outlier rejection, and semantic simultaneous localization and mapping (SLAM) \cite{rosen2021advances} (see Figure \ref{fig:graph-examples}).
 Despite the importance of these models, while \emph{ad hoc} solutions have been proposed for \emph{particular} problem instances, at present there is no off-the-shelf approach for hybrid problems that is either as general or as easy-to-use as similar methods for their continuous-only or discrete-only counterparts.
 This is the problem that we consider in this paper.

-Our key insight is that in many instances, while optimizing over discrete and continuous variables jointly is hard (see e.g. \cite[Ch.
-14]{Koller09book}), if we fix either the discrete or continuous variables, local optimization of the other set is easy.
-Continuous optimization can be performed using smooth, gradient-based methods, while discrete optimization can be performed \emph{exactly} for a fixed assignment to the continuous variables by means of standard max-product variable elimination \cite[Ch.
-13]{Koller09book}.
+Our key insight is that in many instances, while maximum \emph{a posteriori} (MAP) inference for graphical models containing both discrete and continuous variables is hard (see e.g. \cite[Sec.
+14.3.1]{Koller09book}), if we fix either the discrete or continuous variables, local optimization of the other set is easy.
+Continuous optimization can be performed using smooth, gradient-based methods, while discrete optimization can be performed \emph{exactly} for a fixed assignment to the continuous variables by means of standard max-product variable elimination \cite[Sec.
+13.2.1]{Koller09book}.
+In turn, our approach can be perform efficient inference in high-dimensional, nonlinear models commonly encountered in robotics.
 Moreover, this approach naturally extends many of the additional desired capabilities of an inference approach in robotics applications, such as incremental computation \cite{Kaess12ijrr} and uncertainty estimation (cf. \cite{Kaess09ras}) to the hybrid setting.